Guiding parents through separation: a data-driven UX approach

 Decision tree mapping

-The mapping was also needed to enable the design of the prototype for user testing and to review with subject matter experts for accuracy, and with policy and legal colleagues to assess viability.
+The mapping also enabled the design of the prototype for user testing, and supported review with subject matter experts for accuracy, and with policy and legal colleagues to assess viability.

 Initial iteration